DerickEddington/signals_receipts/README.md

   - Debian 12
   - NixOS 24.05
   - Ubuntu 23.10
+- Mac
+  - 10.13 High Sierra
+  - 12 Monterey
 - Solaris
   - OpenIndiana 2024.04

-All glibc- or musl-based Linux OSs should already work.
+All glibc- or musl-based Linux OSs, and all macOS and Mac OS X versions, should already work.
 It might already work on further POSIX OSs.
 If not, adding support for other POSIX OSs should be easy but might require making tweaks to this crate's conditional compilation.

-### macOS Unsupported

-Unfortunately, macOS does not provide the unnamed semaphores API (in violation of modern POSIX versions requiring it), and so it's not possible for the `sem_safe` dependency to work on macOS.
-Instead of using that, it might be possible to use some API of macOS that can achieve the same and that is async-signal-safe.